robertcraven/mockturtle/README.md

 ## USAGE

-Doing a 'mockturtle.py -h' will show usage.
+Doing a `mockturtle.py -h` will show usage.

 ## MODES OF RUNNING